vhaghani26/epigenerate/SLURM/README.md

 sbatch: error: Batch job submission failed: Requested time limit is invalid (missing or exceeds some limit)
 ```

-In order to handle jobs, Slurm needs to know the maximum amount of **walltime** your job will run.
+In order to handle jobs, SLURM needs to know the maximum amount of **walltime** your job will run.
 Walltime is literally "the time shown on the clock on the wall", can be set of as the expected amount of time from the start of your code running to when the last command in your script finishes.
 (Always make this longer than you think you will need, because the cluster will kill your job if it exceeds it!)

-We can tell Slurm how much time to allow our submitted script by using the `-t` flag.
-Let's tell Slurm that our job _shouldn't_ take longer than 5 minutes (note: the format is `dd-hh:mm:ss`).
+We can tell SLURM how much time to allow our submitted script by using the `-t` flag.
+Let's tell SLURM that our job _shouldn't_ take longer than 5 minutes (note: the format is `dd-hh:mm:ss`).

 ```
 sbatch -t 00-00:05:00 -p high2 HelloWorld.sh